 - Fostering closer relationships and sharing ideas between businesses, academia and individuals through a calendar of Member events

-Deliberately mixing sectors and ideas, Cambridge Network has been the trigger for many productive relationships as business in the region has grown.
+Deliberately mixing sectors and ideas, Cambridge Network has been the trigger for many productive relationships as business and technology in the region has developed.

 “Cambridge Network is a key resource for organisations in the region.
 We make connections to help high-skill businesses grow and develop.
 We do this through a number of very practical and streamlined programmes including training and recruitment, and more generally by providing access to mentors, investors and inspiring speakers.
 Whatever businesses need as they start and then begin the scale-up journey, we can help.”